tahirdibirovsoftware/orion-ground-station-gui/README.md

 ## Contact

-For any questions or support, please open an issue in the GitHub repository or contact [your contact information].
+For any questions or support, please open an issue in the GitHub repository or contact [dibirovtahir@gmail.com].